What Is Hyperthermia?

 The only way to confirm your potential candidacy for treatment is to schedule an appointment for an in depth consultation.
 Your physician will review treatment recommendations and an appropriate action of care based on your specific needs.

 Treatment generally takes about 1 hour.
 We encourage patients to plan on being in the office for anywhere from 1-3 hours to benefit from individualized supportive care treatments.
+Inside our personalized rooms we have plenty of things to keep you entertained and relaxed.

 During your first visit at the Hyperthermia Cancer Institute you will consult with Dr. Pinzone.
-He is an expert in hyperthermia and will work with your physicans to facilitate the best outcome.
+He is an expert in hyperthermia and will work with your physican to facilitate the best outcome.
 Dr. Pinzone works in conjunction with our hyperthermia technicians and supervises every treatment session to ensure proper and effective delivery.

 Hyperthermia does not have the side effects usually experienced with radiation therapy or chemotherapy.
 However, because hyperthermia is a heat therapy, there are occasional risks of blisters or minor burns due to uneven heating.
 These occur in only a small number of patients, are typically quick to heal, and usually do not prevent completion of the therapy.
 Almost all patients say they experience no side effects during hyperthermia treatment.